 Doctoral candidates have seven years to complete the required courses and examination and a dissertation.
 All candidates must fulfill the following requirements for successful completion of the Biology PhD degree.

 - The preliminary examination is designed to test a student’s understanding of biological phenomena, specific research areas and scientific writing.
 The preliminary examination is comprised of

 - an original research proposal, a 15- to 20-page proposal that introduces a research problem and the student’s methodological plan for investigating the problem, and

 - the oral examination, which is administered after a student’s research proposal has been approved and tests a student’s understanding of the background and substance of the research proposal.
 (If a student’s research proposal is not approved, the student is considered to have not passed the oral examination.)

 - The doctoral dissertation is an original, empirical study that demonstrates a student's knowledge of research methods and mastery of the primary area of research.
 All dissertation research is conducted under the guidance of the Doctoral Advisory Committee.

 - The final dissertation defense is the culminating event for Biology PhD candidates.
 Students must successfully pass the dissertation defense for completion of the Biology PhD degree.

 All Biology PhD candidates must have experience teaching at Temple for a minimum of two semesters.
 This requirement can be satisfied through teaching assistantships in the Department of Biology.

 Classes & Curriculum

-Following coursework in the first one to two years, you'll advance to candidacy and engage in research opportunities across the multiple labs and disciplines represented by the department.
-Doctoral students undertake a preliminary examination and subsequently write and defend an original dissertation to demonstrate mastery of their primary research area and methods.
+Following coursework in the first one to two years, you'll advance to candidacy and engage in research opportunities across the many labs and disciplines represented by faculty members.
+Doctoral students will undertake a preliminary examination, as well as an original dissertation, to demonstrate their knowledge of research methods and mastery of their primary research area.